Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra: Weighted KLR algebras

+with the obvious composition by multiplication.
+As an inverse limit, this Hom-space has a natural induced topology.

+\begin{theorem}[\mbox{\cite[Th.
+17]{FOD}}] The category of Dunkl-Opdam modules is equivalent to the representations of the category $\mathcal{H}$ which are continuous in the discrete topology, via a functor sending the module $M$ to the representation $(\Ba,\Bz)\mapsto W_{\Ba,\Bz}(M)$. \end{theorem}

+Note that this category has a ``polynomial representation'' induced by the representation of $\mathsf{H}$ on $\mathcal{U}$; this sends

+This module does not have the discrete topology, and thus does not have a corresponding Dunkl-Opdam module.
+Since the action of $\mathsf{H}$ on $\mathcal{U}$ is faithful, the same is true of the action of $\mathcal{H}$ on the completions.

 Note that the extended affine Weyl group $S_n\ltimes \Z^n$ acts on $\tilde{D}^n$ by permutations and translations sending Two pairs lie in the same orbit if and only if their images in $D$ agree up to permutation of the entries.
-Consider the length 0 element For two pairs $(\Ba,\Bz)$ and $(\Ba',\Bz')=\pi\cdot (\Ba,\Bz)$ with $\pi$ in the extended affine Weyl group, we let $\xi(\Ba,\Bz,\pi)$ be the straight-line diagram connecting these loadings.
-Let $r_m=(m,m+1)$.
+For purposes of understanding this action, it's useful to extend $\Ba$ and $\Bz$ to arbitrary integers via $a_i=a_{i-n}-1$, and $z_i=z_{i-n}\zeta^{-1}$.